-As employees of the Government of the District of Columbia, interns are entitled to Health, Dental, Vision, and Life Insurance benefits.
-Appropriate documentation must be completed at the Personnel Department.
+As employees of the Government of the District of Columbia, interns are entitled to Health, Dental, Vision, short and Long-term disability, and life insurance benefits.
+Appropriate documentation must be completed with Human Resources.
+A total of \$1000 per calendar year is offered to each trainee to attend work-related training/learning experiences.